 In a dynamic threat landscape, it is vital to stay on top of regular monitoring, a role that can be burdensome for manufacturers.
 As an eIFU partner, IFUcare completes quarterly monitoring on behalf of hundreds of customers, removing the burden for all of them at once.

 “We test our system at least quarterly against the top ten threats to make sure it has a good level of security,” explains Jordens.
 “We want security of such a high level that the likeliness or impact of a breach is reduced as much as possible.

-Qarad holds the ISO13485 qualification, concerning medical device quality management.
-Together with its ISO27001 qualification to prove the level of control and security within the company, this gives Qarad a robust standard of security.
+IFUcare holds the ISO13485 qualification, concerning medical device quality management.
+Together with its ISO27001 qualification to prove the level of control and security within the company, this gives IFUcare a robust standard of security.
 “That’s something we’ve worked hard on and we’re very strict on it,” says Jordens.
 “It’s commonly recognised and valuable.”

 All of this puts IFUcare in the best position to advise its clients and enable them to remain compliant.
 “Whatever changes, we will be one of the first to recognise it, which allows us to get a head start,” says Jordens.